We earn commissions from brands listed on this site, which influences how listings are presented.

 Whether it’s grocery shopping, getting a mortgage, or managing your money—doing things online is more convenient.
 Most major banks let you do some things with online banking or even mobile banking, but they generally still require you to turn up in person to open an account.

 Online banks let you do everything online, including opening a new account.
-With a good online bank, it’s usually possible to have an account open in minutes.
+With a suitable online bank, having an account open in minutes is usually possible.
 Every online bank is different, of course, but the good ones don’t put any unnecessary barriers in your way.

 The following is a step-by-step guide to opening an online bank account.